Master's Programme in Applied Biotechnology

 During the programme you can expect to:

-As a student, you will actively study, conduct group works for lab-exercises or small projects, and will take part in scientific discussions and presentations.
-You should be motivated and should be ready to take responsibilities.
+As a student, you will actively study, conduct group works for lab exercises or small projects, and take part in scientific discussions and presentations.
+You should be motivated and ready to take responsibility.
 You should see biotechnology as a toolset that you can apply in different problem areas, which will improve the quality of life in future.
 You can opt to do a PhD or work in a company/agency after completion of your Master's degree.

 Why did you choose to come and study in Sweden?

 – Because Sweden remains at the forefront of research and offers the highest quality education.
 The very thought of studying in a Scandinavian country, that too the land of Nobel Prize, was exciting for me so I didn’t have to think much after receiving the admission offer from Uppsala!

 Why did you choose to study this programme?